trevordbunch/cis411_lab0/labreports/LAB_Template.md

 - What is the .circleci/config.yml doing?

-- What do the various sections on the config file do?
+- What do the various sections of the config file do?

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?